Analytic asymptotics of the integrable XXX critical spin chains in the small external-field limit from TBA: Analysis of TBA for critical spin chains

 Clearly, up to power $h^{2+\frac{2}{s}}$, the solution can be solved as

 with

 and

-One can actually include higher power corrections in a more systematic way as in Refs.~\cite{Marino:2021dzn,Bajnok:2022xgx,Marino:2023epd} to obtain the full trans-series analytically.
-However, for our purpose the first two powers are sufficient.
-Notice that up to this stage, besides the power expansion, no perturbative expansion has been performed.
-Namely, the $g^{(0)}$ and $g^{(1)}$ above are the exact leading and next-leading power contributions in the principal value prescription.
-They can be further perturbatively expanded in terms of $v$.
-More precisely, one has
+One can actually include higher power corrections in a more systematic way as in Refs.~\cite{Marino:2021dzn,Bajnok:2022xgx,Marino:2023epd} to obtain the expansion terms at high orders.
+Up to this stage, no perturbative expansion has been performed in $g^{(0)}$ and $g^{(1)}$.
+They can be further expanded in $v$ by iterating the integral equations like in~\cite{Marino:2021dzn}.
+More explicitly, one has

 and